st0chast/topnoided/README.md

 ## Work in progress
 - Command line arguments
+  - [x] Do not hide Session 0 processes
 - Address known crashes
-  - Do not crash
+  - [] Do not crash
-  - Inform what processes have stopped or attemted to hide from you
+  - [] Inform what processes have stopped or attemted to hide from you
 - Improve the looks, or make a better looking fork while keeping it simple here

+## Command line arguments
+`topnoided.exe showall` doesn't let the app hide Session 0 processes

 ## Build
 Clone into your latest Visual Studio installation, and build.